 About that time, Brian and I decided to create the Brian Kelly Family Foundation.
 Then the unthinkable happened.
 I was diagnosed with a second cancer — different from the first and more aggressive in nature.

 With God, family and friends again by our side, we continued our personal journey.
 In October of 2007, I began yet another leg of the journey that included a lumpectomy and chemotherapy.
 With many prayers and wonderful medical and family support, we made the decision to undergo a double mastectomy and reconstruction — a process successfully completed in August of the following year.

 In December of 2009, Brian accepted the head coaching position at Notre Dame.
 With a clean bill of health and renewed zeal, the family foundation was renamed the Kelly Cares Foundation.
 Our family relocated to South Bend, Indiana, a community that has fully embraced our family and foundation.

-The accomplishments of the foundation have exceeded all our expectations.
-Through mid-2016, we have been able to contribute over $3 million to causes aligned with our vision and mission of support for organizations focused on health, education and community needs.
+The accomplishments of the Foundation have exceeded all our expectations.
+As of January 2019, we have contributed over $5 million to causes aligned with our vision and mission of support for organizations focused on health, education and community needs.

 Brian and I consider ourselves so blessed to have a strong, passionate and committed family and foundation team members to assist us in our life journey that allows us the blessing of helping others in need.